Quinten/vagrant-magento2-apache-base/README.md

 To start up the Vagrant image, go into 'vagrant-magento2-apache-base' and run 'vagrant up'.
 It contains its own MySQL database and Apache web server.
-You need to log in and run the deploy script from inside for now.
-This runs the Magento setup script (wipes database, wipes caches, creates config files etc).
-This may change in the future

     cd vagrant-magento2-apache-base
     vagrant up

-First time you check out the tree, you need to run composer to download 3rd party libraries.
-You can do this on your laptop/desktop or inside Vagrant.
-First time you do an install, later you would do a comoser update after each git pull to make sure the libraries are kept up to date.
-This is slow, so I did not include in the deploy.sh script.
+When the Vagrant box has been built, you can ssh into it.

-    vagrant ssh -- "cd /var/www/magento2 && composer install"
+    vagrant ssh

-You also need to create the local database, or occasionally wipe it to start again.
-A deploy.sh shell script is provided to do this.
+Last thing we need to do is run a script from inside our vagrant box to deploy magento.
+This script wraps 3 things:
+* run composer install
+* install the sample data
+* run the magento installation

-    vagrant ssh -- sh /vagrant/scripts/deploy.sh
+    sh /vagrant/scripts/deploy.sh

-Finally, accesses your site on your laptop/desktop using http://192.168.254.91/
+Finally, access your site on your laptop/desktop using http://192.168.254.91/

-Feedback welcome!

 See also
 * Original repo: https://github.com/alankent/vagrant-magento2-apache-base
 * Blog post https://alankent.wordpress.com/2014/12/21/reducing-magento-2-install-pain-through-virtualization/
 * Alernative: with all files inside VM https://github.com/ryanstreet/magento2-vagrant
 * Another one: https://github.com/rgranadino/mage2_vagrant, also using NFS for better hosting performance